-The first time you hear your dog reverse sneeze you are bound to think they are choking or are in big trouble!
-Fortunately, for the majority of dogs, a reverse sneeze although noisy and scary is not going to kill your dog.
+The first time you hear your dog reverse sneeze you are bound to think the honking and gagging sounds mean they are choking and are in big trouble!

 What Is That Choking Sound My Dog Makes?

-A reverse sneeze is a sudden, uncontrollable and forceful inhalation of air through the nose.
-It’s basically a sneeze, only the air is drawn in rather than forced out.
+A reverse sneeze (otherwise known as inspiratory paroxysmal respiration) is a sudden, uncontrollable and forceful inhalation of air through the nasal cavity.

-This is a reflex, so dogs can’t control it any more than we can control a sneeze.
+Reverse sneezing is a reflex, so dogs can’t control it any more than they (or us!) can control regular sneezing.

 You might find that once your dog starts, it will continue to have a run of these reverse sneezes for a while, maybe a day or two.

 If you are unsure what this noise sounds like, take a listen to this video where Mordecai the French Bulldog demonstrates.